diyefi/Puma-HowTo/doc/spin1/configuring_bom.md

 harmful stuff.

 - **DGP**: Digital protection circuits
-  - Max-out; Protection zeners (5v1, SOD123 package).
-You'll probably not need this.
+  - Protection zeners (5v1, SOD123 package).
+  - These have known issues in the Spin1 hardware revision, so enter 0